telefonicaid/fiware-orion/doc/manuals/devel/cookbook.md

 --REG-EXPECT--
 ```

 You have to **pick one**.
-The broker pretty much always uses the `--REG-EXPECT--` type.
-The advantage with --REG-EXPECT-- is that is permits to add regular expressions using the `REGEX()` syntax, which is very important for the comparison of dates, or ids created by Orion and returned in the response, like a registration id or a correlator or a simple timestamp.
+Pretty much **all** current functests use the `--REG-EXPECT--` type.
+The advantage with --REG-EXPECT-- is that it permits to add regular expressions using the `REGEX()` syntax, which is very important for the comparison of dates, or IDs created by Orion and returned in the response, like a registration id or a correlator or a simple timestamp.
 An important limitation is that there can only be **one REGEX** per line in the REG-EXPECT section.

 That said, in the REG-EXPECT section, just add what is the expected output from the test step in question.
 For example, the example "01.
 Create entity E1 with attribute A1" from the above sub-chapter about the SHELL section would
 have this corresponding piece in the --REGEXPECT-- section: